jac2130/semaphore-python/README.md

 A python wrapper for Semaphore, a Shallow Semantic Parser that identifies roles in a text.

+for any questions, suggestions, or feedback, please e-mail me: jac2130@columbia.edu

 #How it can be used:

 The detailed description of what Semaphore is and does, i.e, a description of its current scientific uses can be found here: [http://www.mitpressjournals.org/doi/pdf/10.1162/COLI_a_00163].